rafasousa/SuperLittleMonster/README.md

 Super Little Monster
 ===============

-'M' the Little Monster need save his little friends and take the major number the coins and score.
+'M' the Little Monster needs to save his little friends and take the major number of coins and go as far as it can to get a high score.

 Powered By to[] Studios: